farhan965/Image_captioning/README.md

 ## Model Implementation:

-An embedding matrix is created from Glove embeddings and this will directly copied to the weight matrix of the neural network.
-The LSTM(Long Short Term Memory) layer is to process the sequence input text data.(partial captions in our case).
+The LSTM takes the image feature vector as input and generates a sequence of words as output.
+The input to the LSTM is typically pre-processed using an embedding layer, and the output is fed through a fully connected layer to generate the next word in the sequence

 ## Challenges/Limitations: